+356-2033-01-78

 • make qualifying investments;

-Spouses, children, parents, and grandparents may also be included in the application.
+Spouses, children under 29, parents, and grandparents may also be included in the application.

 What are the Malta temporary residence permit requirements?

-To be eligible for the TRC in Malta, investors must meet the following requirements:
+To be eligible for the Malta residence permit by investment, investors must meet the following requirements:

 • pay an annual tax of €15,000;